Site Information

 Please note - if you intend using this material or sharing the link (such as a presentation etc) can you please let us know so that we can share the feedback and ideas with those students and teachers who are responsible for the creation of this site.

 We are a wonderful Apple Distinguished School of 200 students who are very lucky to be using iPads 1:1 from South Taranaki, New Zealand.
-Most of the work that is posted here is from Room Seven which is (in 2025) a classroom of twenty five students who are Y3/4 in New Zealand (seven and eight year olds).
+Most of the work that is posted here is from Room Seven , Auroa School which is (in 2025) a classroom of twenty five students who are Y3/4 in New Zealand (seven and eight year olds) - although we also publish work completed by some of the older students and also some of our amazing staff (as noted in each post).
+To visit our school website click on this link.

 We use our iPads to work with apps such as #Tinkercad to create CAD designs which we then AR/VR and turn into designs, projects and 3D Prints.
 We also use our iPads across the curriculum here in New Zealand including all aspects of our literacy, numeracy and writing.